laygond/Behavioral-Cloning/README.md

 - Speeed in mph

 ### Strategies for Collecting and Cleaning the Data
 Collecting data correctly will ensure a successful model.
-Collect data of car:
+I collected 45 min of data of car:
 - staying in the center of the road as much as possible
 - veering off to the side and recovering back to center
 - driving counter-clockwise can help the model generalize